Finding Aids

 Title: Christopher Morley Correspondence

-Abstract: Two letters of correspondence to and from the American author, related to his activities with the Rialto Theater and the Ampersand Club.
+Abstract: Letters from the American author, some related to his activities with the Rialto Theater and the Ampersand Club, and one manuscript.

 Language: English